CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 a_publish copies a file to Allas into a bucket that can be publicly accessed.
 Thus, anyone with the address (URL) of the uploaded data object can read and download the data with a web browser or tools like *wget* and *curl*. a_publish works mostly like a_put but there are some differences:
-1) a_publish can upload only files, not directories,
+1) a_publish can upload only files, not directories.
-2) files are not compressed but they uploaded as they are
+2) files are not compressed but they uploaded as they are.
 3) the access control of the target bucket is set so that it is available in read-only mode to the internet.

 The basic syntax of the command is: